jonpitts/transformer/README.md

   * `bundle exec ruby app.rb`
   * navigate your browser to 0.0.0.0:4567
     * login with user: `admin` & password: `admin`
+  * files included in `public/test/`
+    * template file for using right away
-  * a sample test file is included in the public folder
+    * sample test files to test mapping and transformations
-    * check notes section

 General Operation:
 ------------------